To all units of government with outstanding Community Development Block Grant (CDBG) for Economic Development (ED)

-Community Development Block Grant - CLOSE (CDBG-CLOSE) is designed to provide the necessary regulatory and financial flexibility for communities to address local needs while simultaneously addressing the U.S. Department of Housing and Urban Development’s (HUD) concerns regarding Revolving Loan Funds.
-After completing the public input process, the Department determined that the best course of action is to liquidate the remaining funding and to ultimately close all Revolving Loan Funds (RLF).
+Community Development Block Grant - CLOSE (CDBG-CLOSE) is designed to provide the necessary regulatory and financial flexibility for communities to address local needs while simultaneously addressing the U.S. Department of Housing and Urban Development’s (HUD) concerns regarding CDBG Economic Development Revolving Loan Funds.
+After completing the public input process, the Department determined that the best course of action is to liquidate the remaining funding and to ultimately close all CDBG Economic Development Revolving Loan Funds (CDBG ED RLF).

-Only existing Units of General Local Government (UGLG) that hold a CDBG RLF-ED fund may apply for funding.
+Only existing Units of General Local Government (UGLG) that hold a CDBG ED RLF fund may apply for funding.

-Eligible recipients may utilize their RLF Closeout grant award for the currently authorized programs as outlined in the State of Wisconsin 2015-2019 Consolidated Plan without the matching funds requirement:
+Eligible recipients may utilize their CDBG ED RLF Closeout grant award for the currently authorized programs as outlined in the State of Wisconsin 2015-2019 Consolidated Plan without the matching funds requirement:

 1. Public Facilities;